 Probation & Suspension

-If you have been placed on an academic probation, it means your cumulative GPA (CGPA) has dropped below 1.60.
+If you have been placed on academic probation, it means your cumulative GPA (CGPA) has dropped below 1.60.
 Probation is a warning from the university that you must improve your grades.
 Once your CGPA reaches 1.60 or above, you will return to good standing.
 Boosting your CGPA will require increased effort on your part.
 It may also require a change of program, a reduced course load, and/or a change in lifestyle.
-To help get back on track you can create an academic plan with an Academic & Learning Strategist, meet with a Study Skills Peer Coach, and attend the study skills workshops.
-The UTSC calendar provides additional information on academic standing including the specific requirements for returning to "good standing" status.
+To help get back on track you can create an academic plan with an Academic & Learning Strategist in the AA&CC.
+The UTSC calendar provides additional information on academic standing including the specific requirements for returning to "In Good Standing" status.

 Your grade point average (GPA) is the average of the grade point values that you have earned in the credit courses you have taken while a student at UTSC.
-You can use the GPA calculator or review the GPA calculation tipsheet.
+You can use the GPA calculator or review the How to Calculate your GPA worksheet.

 Suspension occurs when a student who is already on probation has a sessional GPA (SGPA) of less than 1.60.
 If this is your first suspension, you will serve a four-month suspension.
 To register in courses after serving your suspension, you need to complete a re-enrolment form and submit it to the Registrar's Office.
-Students are strongly advised to apply to re-enrol by:
+Please visit the Registrar’s website for details on the process.

 Some students apply to study at a college while suspended from university.
 This may help refine your academic skills, but you cannot earn credit towards your UofT degree while on suspension.
 In most cases, other universities will refuse to register you in courses while you are on suspension.
 We strongly recommend that you take this time to reflect upon the factors that led to your suspension and to meet with an Academic & Learning Strategist to create an action plan to improve your academic standing upon your return to your studies at UTSC.